Serbs of North Macedonia: Middle Ages

-High Middle Ages

 In 1092, Grand Prince Vukan defeated an army sent by Byzantine Emperor Alexios I Komnenos.
 Alexios I responded by sending a much larger army, but it was stopped by Serbian envoys wanting to negotiate.
 Peace was concluded, and Alexios returned to tackle the plundering Cumans.
 Vukan however, immediately violated the treaty, launching an operation in the Vardar region, conquering the cities of Vranje, Skopje and Tetovo, with much loot.
 Vukan then sent messengers to Skopje, attempting to justify his actions as a consequence of unjust administration by the Byzantines.
 Alexios once again accepted peace, this time with the promise of Serbian hostages (a sign of definite peace), he returned to Constantinople and tasked the local leaders to repair the damaged structures on the border.
 Vukan did not send the hostages as promised, prompting Alexios to send John Komnenos, his nephew and commander of Dyrrhachium, towards Serbia.
 Vukan bought time by once again promising peace and hostages, only to simultaneously prepare an attack against them.
 In the night the Byzantine camp was surprise-attacked, with the majority of Byzantine soldiers being killed.
-Vukan went on to loot Skopje, Gornji- and Donji Polog, then ravaging Vranje and finally returning to Serbia.
+Vukan went on to loot Skopje, Polog, then ravaging Vranje, and finally returning to Serbia.
 Alexios sent a last army, entering Lipljan without resistance, Vukan's messengers offered a conclusive peace and the previously promised hostages, and as Alexios had more problems in other places of the Empire, peace was agreed in 1094, and Vukan surrendered twenty hostages.

 The Byzantine Emperor Constantine Porphyrogenitos wrote in about 950 that the city of "Ta Serbia" situated north-west from Thessaloniki, derived its name from its Serbian founders in the early 7th century.
 In the 12th century the city is mentioned as "Srpchishte" in the manuscript by the Byzantine author John Zonara.

-In 1189 the regions of Skopje and Tetovo were conquered by Stefan Nemanja.
+In 1189, the regions of Skopje and Tetovo were conquered by Stefan Nemanja.
 In the late 1200s, Strez, a Bulgarian royalty of the Asen dynasty, fled to Serbia after a feud with Emperor Boril, who had taken the throne.
 Strez was for a time a Duke under Stefan Nemanjić and had by 1209 conquered most of Macedonia; from the Struma valley in the east, which bordered lands controlled by Boril, to Bitola and perhaps Ohrid in the west, and from Skopje in the north to Veria in the south.
 While Strez quickly gained the support of the local population and possibly inherited the remaining administration from Boril's rule, Serbian units nevertheless remained in his domains, either to guarantee his loyalty or with the intent to oust him and annex his lands.
-In 1215 the region is taken by the Latins and Despotate of Epirus.
+In 1215, the region is taken by the Latins and Despotate of Epirus.
 In 1223, Theodore Komnenos ruled Macedonia as Despot of Epirus (proclaimed Emperor) with his Greek, Serb and Albanian lieutenants, who held lands to the Serbian border beyond Principality of Arbanon, Debar and Skoplje.